eblot/clang4arm/README.md

-# Clang for ARM embedded targets
+# Clang for embedded ARM v4/v5 targets

-clang4arm aims at providing a toolchain for legacy ARM targets (ARMv4T, ARMv5), without relying on the GCC compiler suite.
+**clang4arm** aims at providing a toolchain for legacy ARM targets (ARMv4T, ARMv5), without relying on the GCC compiler suite.

 ## Motivations